JackelinDePaz/unemployment/README.md

 ## Organization

 This is a flipped course.
-Students watch lecture videos at home, and class time is used to discuss the lecture material and put it to practice through quizzes.
-All the lecture videos are permanently available at https://www.pascalmichaillat.org/t1.html.
-Each quiz is composed of several multiple-choice questions.
-In class, students tackle the multiple-choice questions, and the multiple-choice questions are then solved.
-Students must also go over readings and complete 3 problem sets at home.
-Finally, the course concludes with a 3-hour in-class exam.
+Students watch lecture videos at home, and class time is used to discuss lecture material and put it to practice through quizzes.
+The lecture videos are permanently available at https://www.pascalmichaillat.org/t1.html.
+Each quiz is composed of several multiple-choice questions, which students tackle in class.
+At home, students must also go over readings and complete 3 problem sets.
+The course concludes with a 3-hour in-class exam.

 ## Material